maxineauma/fringed-lizard/README.md

 - [ ] Prettify
 - [ ] Make isLoggedIn more secure (ask for email, for example)
 - [ ] Move query functions in `pages` and `components` to central location
+- [ ] Bring back user roles, store deep in `localStorage`
+- [ ] Email validation on login and signup forms

 ### Important: